GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

-Before we create our dimensional model we'll first do some cleanup and filter columns.
+Before we create our dimensional model we'll first do some cleanup.
 There's a plethora of different approaches here, and different modeling techniques (Data Vault, normalized persistent/ephemeral staging tables etc.), but we'll keep things simple again.
 Our source data is already relational and has the correct structure (3NF), we'll stick to that data model and only do some minimal cleansing.

 ### Description

 Some of the tables have duplicate records and problematic columns that we'd like to remove.
-Create a new BigQuery dataset called `curated` and derive/create a new table for each BigLake table created in the previous challenge.
-Name the new tables by prefixing them with `stg_` and remove any **duplicate** records as well as any columns with only `null` values.
-Make sure that the columns `order_date`, `due_date` and `ship_date` have the data type `DATE` in the new tables.
+Create a new BigQuery dataset called `curated` and create a new table for each BigLake table from the previous challenge.
+Name the new tables by prefixing them with `stg_` and remove any **duplicate** records as well as any columns with **only `null` values**.
+Make sure that the columns `order_date`, `due_date` and `ship_date` have the **data type `DATE`** in the new tables.

 ### Success Criteria